section-engineering-education/engineering-education/articles/dijkstra-python/index.md

 Next, we check the nodes adjacent to the nodes added to the path(Nodes 2 and 3).
 We then update our distance table with the distance from the source node to the new adjacent node, node 3 (2 + 5 = 7).

-To choose what to add to the path, we select the node with the shortest currently known distance to the source node which is `0 -> 2` with distance 6.
+To choose what to add to the path, we select the node with the shortest currently known distance to the source node, which is `0 -> 2` with distance 6.

 ![Graph 8](/engineering-education/dijkstra-python/fifth-illustration.png)